Infragistics-BusinessTools/Slingshot-Documentation/docTopics/en/components/chat-starting.md

 - *Invite with All Previous History*
 - *Invite with Today's History*

 *Invite with No Previous History* is the default history setting for new chat participants.
+However, sometimes you don't want people who join the group chat in the middle of a conversation, to miss all the earlier information.
+You can use the other two history options to welcome new chat members and quickly introduce them to the topic!

 When finished, select the **Add to Chat** blue button.

 <a name='chat-external-users'></a>
 ### How to Start a Chat with External Users?